The Elder Scrolls IV: Oblivion

 Simplified or completely removed quests and questlines.

 Bethesda removed the other arenas and around 800 lines of dialogue because they had problems with disc space.
 SO WHAT'S ALL THIS, THEN?!!

 | Shivering Isles|

 Unused content found in the game's second expansion pack.

-In early dev builds, the arena armor was split into three parts.
+Apparently the arena armor was split into three parts originally.

-It seems the blindfold was intended to be an item at some point.
-In the final game, it's a hairstyle used only by the Blind Moth Priests.
-It's actually also the "default" hairstyle for NPCs in the construction set that will be used when their hairstyle is set to NONE.
+It seems that the blindfold was intended to be an item at some point.
+In the final game, it's a "hairstyle" used only by the Blind Moth Priests (and many test NPCs).
+It's actually also the "default" hairstyle for NPCs in the Construction Set that will be used when their hairstyle is set to NONE.

-At some point, the Mythic Dawn Armor likely was meant to be usable.
+At some point, the Mythic Dawn Armor may have been meant to be usable by the player.
 Interestingly, the helmet icon is missing the mask.
 This item can be obtained in one of the test levels.
 Normally, the game treats it as a bound item, but bound items have their own objects and IDs.